 The temperature dependence of fluid density as a thermometric property

-Galileo's thermometer is a sealed liquid-filled glass cylinder containing sealed glass floats (in this case labeled 18, 19, 20, 21, 22, 24 and 26 degrees C).
+Galileo's thermometer is a sealed liquid-filled glass cylinder containing sealed glass floats (in this case, labelled 18, 19, 20, 21, 22, 24 and 26 degrees C).
 The floats are adjusted in density so they sink at different temperatures.
 The current temperature is indicated by the the lowest marked temperature that is floating.
-Note: the temperature tags are small.
-A video camera is required for this demonstration.

 - Galileo's thermometer